-Still, the lure of cold pop trumps the fear of humiliation.
+Still, the lure of cold soda pop trumps the fear of humiliation.
 You try another bill.

 Just as you despair that some things are not meant to be, you spot a nearby candy-machine.

-Garishly displaying itself behind a dirty pane of glass like an Amsterdam hooker, sits a bag of Cheetos, offering itself for a mere 50¢.
+A bag of Cheetos garishly displays itself behind a dirty pane of glass like an Amsterdam hooker.
+The price is a mere 50¢.

 You feed in your first dollar.

 The spiral holder corkscrews your Cheetos toward the big drop, but nothing drops.
-The bag just hangs there, held by a burr of cellophane, mocking you.
+The bag just hangs there, held by a burr of cellophane.
+It mocks you.

 Still: clink, clink.